 - A slimmer door may not be the best for your property.
 Talk to a professional installer for the best advice.

-- If you are looking for doors that slide into a wall or open corner doors, not all systems offer this facility.
+- Not all systems offer this facility if you are looking for doors that slide into a wall or open corner doors.

 - Always view a full-size sample of the product in a showroom or at an actual installation.